The Ultimate Guide to Argumentative Essay Writing

 The conclusion needs to be logical and precise that inspires the reader to agree with your claim.
 It should provide the final stance about the argument, which tells that your side of the argument is right.

 Here are the three steps to write an effective argumentative essay conclusion:

 - Summarize the argument: Sum up the entire essay and rewrite the thesis statement

 - Stick to the plan: Don’t introduce any new argument here; just synthesize all the information presented in the body paragraph.

 - Call to action: End your essay by providing a call to action.

-Sample essays play a very important role in understanding the structure of an essay.
-Here are two essay examples that will help you understand what elements are needed in an argumentative essay:
+Sample essays play a vital role in understanding the structure of an essay.
+Here are argumentative essay examples to help you understand the structure of an argumentative essay:

 Argumentative Essay Template (PDF)